shammysham/properly-chained-heart/README.md

 # Properly Chained Heart
-A simple STS mod to prevent temporary strength down effects from permanently buffing the CH.
+A simple STS mod to prevent temporary strength down effects from permanently buffing the Corrupt Heart.